newrelic/centurion/README.md

 ### Use TLS certificate

-Centurion can use your certificate in order to execute the Docker commands.
-In order to do so you have 2 choices.
+Centurion can use your existing Docker TLS certificates when using Docker with TLS support.
+In doing so you have 2 choices.

-#### Your certificate files are in ~/.docker/
+#### Your certificate files are in `~/.docker/`

 You just need to enable the tls mode as the following: